Madrasapattinam: Release

-The film was released on released on 9 July 2010, by Red Giant Movies.
+Madrasapattinam was released on 9 July 2010, by Red Giant Movies.

 Reception

 Critical response

 Sify stated that the film was a "brave attempt on the part of its makers".
-Pavithra Srinivasan of Rediff wrote, "Madharasapattinam serves up an almost flawless exhibition of the city as it was, in 1947 with its painstaking attention to detail.
+Pavithra Srinivasan of Rediff.com wrote, "Madharasapattinam serves up an almost flawless exhibition of the city as it was, in 1947 with its painstaking attention to detail.
 For all the irritants, though, this Titanic of Madras is still worth a watch".
-The film was also reviewed by Malathi Rangarajan of The Hindu.
+Malathi Rangarajan of The Hindu also gave a positive review.

 Box office

 The film opened at No. 1 at the Chennai box office.
-It's opening was described by Sify as "above average", but by early September the film, despite being at No. 5 at the Chennai box office, had become a success which Sify attributed to "publicity boost" and favourable word-of-mouth.
+Its opening was described by Sify as "above average", but by early September the film, despite being at No. 5 at the Chennai box office, had become a success which Sify attributed to "publicity boost" and favourable word-of-mouth.